daidh152001/daidh152001/README.md

  🌱 I’m currently learning Artificial Intelligence in FPT University.

- 📄 &nbsp;Please have a look at my [Resume]<!--(https://i.topcv.vn/dohuudai?ref=3972969)--> for more details about me.
+ 📄 &nbsp;Please have a look at my [Curriculum vitae][website] for more details about me.
 I'm open to feedback and suggestions!